VODF/vodf-docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-VODF - the Very-high-energy Open Data Format
+VODF: *Very-high-energy Open Data Format*
 ============================================

 An open data model and format for Very-High-Energy (VHE) astronomy.